sdc-china/IDA-doc/_posts/2018-01-15-installlation-for-docker.md

 ```
 docker-compose up -d
 ```
-You can launch the url for https://yourip:yourhttpsport/ida
+After start the You can launch the ida application through the url for https://yourip:yourhttpsport/ida

 9. Stop the IDA